 (1) As defined by the regulations issued by the Federal Reserve, OCC and FDIC.
-Under CCAR stress testing rules, the required minimum regulatory ratios do not include the capital surcharge for global systemically important banks (GSIBs), the capital conservation buffer or the countercyclical buffer.
+Under CCAR stress testing rules, the required minimum regulatory ratios do not include the GSIB capital surcharge, the capital conservation buffer, the countercyclical buffer, or the supplemental leverage buffer.